pedro-moreira-ibm/agentic-ai-client-bootcamp/ask-hr/assets/hands-on-lab-askHR.md

    <img width="1000" alt="image" src="hands-on-lab-assets/step_13_v3.png">

+   In a real environment, these tools would equip your agent to connect with your enterprise applications (Salesforce, SAP, etc.).

 1. Scroll down to the **Behavior** section.
 Insert the instructions below into the **Instructions** field:

    ```